-The campus offers many forms of support to help you through your advisement and decision making, including:
+The campus offers many forms of support to help you through your advisement and decision making:

-- Support Personnel: During your tenure as graduate coordinator, you will have access to a large group of administrators, staff, and faculty appointees whose special expertise is important to your advisement role. - Graduate Council: This is a standing committee of the Academic Senate and consists of representatives from each of the academic colleges/schools, the Faculty Director of Graduate Studies, and the Associate Provost for Research and Dean of Graduate Studies.
-Graduate Council members are elected by the faculty. - Departmental Support: Chair and Department Graduate Committee: Your department chair is the primary support for you in your coordinator role.
+Support Personnel: During your tenure as graduate coordinator, you will have access to a large group of administrators, staff, and faculty appointees whose special expertise is important to your advisement role.

+Graduate Council: This is a standing committee of the Academic Senate and consists of representatives from each of the academic colleges/schools, the Faculty Director of Graduate Studies, and the Associate Provost for Research and Dean of Graduate Studies.
+Graduate Council members are elected by the faculty.

+Departmental Support: Your department chair is the primary support for you in your coordinator role.
 He or she has signature authority in your absence, and provides advisement and fiscal leadership within the department.
-Your department's graduate committee helps interpret, inform, and decide departmental policy, courses and curriculum, and other related graduate issues. - Office of Graduate Studies: The Faculty Director of Graduate Studies and the Office of Graduate Studies staff offer specific expertise related to the major areas of graduate studies.
-Coordinators are encouraged to stop by the office and become acquainted with the staff. - Quarterly Graduate Coordinator Meetings: See the Coordinator's Resources pages of the Graduate Studies website for the dates of the quarterly graduate coordinator meetings.
+Your department's graduate committee helps interpret, inform, and decide departmental policy, courses and curriculum, and other related graduate issues.

+Office of Graduate Studies: The Faculty Director of Graduate Studies and the Office of Graduate Studies staff offer specific expertise related to the major areas of graduate studies.
+Coordinators are encouraged to stop by the office and become acquainted with the staff.

+Quarterly Graduate Coordinator Meetings: See the Coordinator's Resources pages of the Graduate Studies website for the dates of the quarterly meetings.
 You are strongly encouraged to attend.
 These meetings provide crucial information for graduate coordinators.